Normuminov/bash/README.md

-# Bash scripting
+# My bash projects

-Here are my bash codes
+Some description